PAC-Bayesian Treatment Allocation Under Budget Constraints: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new approach to estimating treatment rules in a budget constrained setting.
-Utilizing the PAC-Bayesian framework, theoretical properties of interest were derived, including generalization bounds and oracle-type inequalities.
-The proposed rules minimize an upper bound on the welfare regret under an empirical budget constraint.
-Additionally, the procedures can yield budget-efficient rules.
-By this we mean that, under reasonable conditions, the regret is likely to approach that of the models in the underlying model class with the lowest possible regret for the same target population budget.
+Utilizing the PAC-Bayesian framework, theoretical properties of interest were derived, including generalization bounds and oracle-type inequalities demonstrating a type of budget efficiency for a proposed class of stochastic treatment rules.
+The treatment rule estimators can accommodate a variety of budget constraints of interest including settings with uncertain and or heterogeneous costs, quantity constraints, and settings where costs are not realized at the time of treatment.
 Another benefit is that the proposed rules can take advantage of well developed Bayesian estimation machinery.
-This is in contrast to adaptations of the EWM approach, such as that in \cite{sun2021empirical}, which may become challenging to estimate when one is interested in models with greater flexibility than, for example, cut-off rules.
+Lastly, the models were shown to be competitive against state-of-the-art alternatives in a simulation study and an empirical illustration was examined.